Let’s talk about proper sunscreen use. If you need to catch up take a look at the following posts:

 - Babies should be protected with other methods first – like shade, SPF clothing and a big hat.
 However, if your baby is exposed to the sun, a non-chemical, baby-safe sunscreen is better than no sunscreen.

 - Here’s a tip – got a pulse?
-Good; wear sunscreen today.
+Yes?
+I’m happy for you!
+Now, wear some sunscreen today.

 Sunscreen is needed when it’s sunny and hot – or not: